By Mara W. Elliott | Guest Editorial

 Our success was noticed in Sacramento and we were asked to conduct GVRO training for law enforcement agencies and their attorneys throughout California.
 Our fourth training is this month, in Anaheim.
 Previous trainings were held in San Diego, Riverside, and San Bernardino counties.

 Here are examples of how we’ve used GVROs to prevent predictable tragedies:

-buy now A car dealership employee order now made disturbing comments to his coworkers, praising the Las Vegas mass shooter for setting a modern record for killing, fantasizing about shooting up a mosque, and vowing to return to work with a gun if he were fired.
+A car dealership employee made disturbing comments to his coworkers, praising the Las Vegas mass shooter for setting a modern record for killing, fantasizing about shooting up a mosque, and vowing to return to work with a gun if he were fired.
 My office obtained a GVRO and the man surrendered a semi-automatic rifle with significant killing capability.